Here Is the Bloody Face of Putin’s New Crackdown

 Intellectuals have long used the Higher School of Economics as a safe space where progressive political and economic ideas could be formulated and shared.
 “Recently, all professors with skeptical attitudes toward the government have lost their contracts,” Zhukov said.
 “Our opposition student media was deprived of its status as a student organization.”

-Last summer, Zhukov, who is a libertarian more than a liberal, joined protests triggered by numerous violations at Moscow City council elections.
+Last summer, Zhukov, who is morer libertarian than liberal, joined protests triggered by numerous violations at Moscow City Council elections.
 He was arrested and charged with public appeals for extremism.
-He could have been sentenced to eight years in prison, but he became a cause célèbre with thousands of students, professors and ordinary Russians protesting for the charges to be dropped.
+He could have been sentenced to eight years in prison, but he became a cause célèbre with thousands of students, professors, and ordinary Russians protesting that the charges should be dropped.

 The case against him was eventually dismissed but the university took action to avoid a repeat of the controversy, and in January all students and university staff were banned from making any political declarations in public or engaging in political activity.